Where snow could hit UK on New Year’s Day

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Britons are bracing for snowfall and a sharp drop in temperatures that are set to go as low as -2C on New Year’s Eve for some.
+Britons are bracing for snowfall and a sharp drop in temperatures, which are set to fall to -2C on New Year’s Eve in some places.

-The Met Office’s long-range forecast indicates that the mild and settled weather of the last few days will rapidly change as we approach the start of a new year.

-Snow will first fall over northern Scotland before moving further south at around 6pm on Monday.

-Meanwhile, Boxing Day walkers and swimmers saw a grey and mild day with some drizzle in places.

-Conditions on Friday are expected to be “very similar” to Boxing Day, with temperatures of around 10C to 13C accompanied by cloud and patchy drizzle across Wales and south-west England, he continued.
+The Met Office has issued a yellow rain and snow warning that will be in force for the whole of Monday and Tuesday.

+It comes after severe fog caused travel chaos after Christmas with dozens of flights delayed or cancelled across the UK.

+From New Year’s Day the unsettled conditions, and potentially disruptive wind, rain and snow, could affect more southern parts of the UK.

+Met Office meteorologist Simon Partridge said: “Basically, the North East seems to be the place to be for the next couple of days if you want to see some brighter and maybe even some blue sky at times, whereas elsewhere is mainly grey.”

-Over the weekend, conditions in Scotland will be “a little bit winder and a little bit wetter”, with cloud and showers predicted elsewhere.
+Over the weekend it will become “a little bit windier and a little bit wetter” across Scotland, with showers in northern Scotland as a result of low pressure, he said.

+Further south it will be “pretty cloudy” with some breaks in the cloud on Sunday because of slightly stronger winds.

+Temperatures at the weekend may be “slightly fresher” with highs of about 9C to 11C expected, compared with 11C to 13C earlier in the week, though it will still be fairly mild for the time of year including overnight, with little frost expected.

 Join our commenting forum